Photo by AndreyPopov from Getty Images via Canva.com

 Tenant Screening Services

 Although you should expect that property managers and landlords will, at minimum, request a copy of your credit report, some may not and are completely fine with a glowing recommendation from a mutual friend or neighbor.
+This is a scenario that regularly occurs within the connections between military families.
+Some homeowners find enough comfort in knowing the U.S. military pays you each month, and if necessary, they could discuss payment delinquencies with your chain of command.

 Options if You Have Bad or Zero Credit

-If your credit score is lacking, the goal is to definitively show a property owner you are accountable and have the income to pay all of the rent, every month.
+If your credit score is lacking, the goal is to definitively show a property owner you are accountable and have the income to pay all of the rent every month.
 There are a few ways to achieve this goal.

 1. Pay more.